oluwatobi2018/Intelligent-Content-Recommendation-System/Intelligent-content-recommendation/ai-engine/README.md

 - **Recommendation Generation**: Uses machine learning models to generate personalized content recommendations.
 - **Scalability**: Designed to handle large datasets efficiently.

+## Architecture

+The AI Engine processes input data, applies machine learning models, and generates personalized content recommendations.
+It is designed to handle large datasets efficiently using techniques such as batching and parallel processing.

 ## Installation

 1. Clone the repository: